Royal Academy of Arts: History

 The Royal Academy was initially housed in cramped quarters in Pall Mall, although in 1771 it was given temporary accommodation for its library and schools in Old Somerset House, then a royal palace.
-In 1780 it was installed in purpose-built apartments in the first completed wing of New Somerset House, located in the Strand and designed by Chambers, the Academy's first treasurer.
+In 1780, it was installed in purpose-built apartments in the first completed wing of New Somerset House, located in the Strand and designed by Chambers, the Academy's first treasurer.
 The Academy moved in 1837 to Trafalgar Square, where it occupied the east wing of the recently completed National Gallery (designed by another Academician, William Wilkins).
 These premises soon proved too small to house both institutions.
 In 1868, 100 years after the Academy's foundation, it moved to Burlington House, Piccadilly, where it remains.

 The first Royal Academy exhibition of contemporary art, open to all artists, opened on 25 April 1769 and ran until 27 May 1769.
-136 works of art were shown and this exhibition, now known as the Royal Academy Summer Exhibition, has been staged annually without interruption to the present day.
+136 works of art were shown, and this exhibition, now known as the Royal Academy Summer Exhibition, has been staged annually without interruption to the present day.
 Following the cessation of a similar annual exhibition at the British Institution, the Academy expanded its exhibition programme to include a temporary annual loan exhibition of Old Masters in 1870.

 Britain's first public lectures on art were staged by the Royal Academy, as another way to fulfil its mission.
-Led by Reynolds, the first president, the first program included a lecture by Dr. William Hunter.
+Led by Reynolds, the first president, the first program included a lecture by William Hunter.

 In 2018, the Academy's 250th anniversary, the results of a major refurbishment were unveiled.
 The project began on 1 January 2008 with the appointment of David Chipperfield Architects.
 Heritage Lottery Fund support was secured in 2012.
-On 19 October 2016 the RA's Burlington Gardens site was closed to the public and renovations commenced.
+On 19 October 2016, the RA's Burlington Gardens site was closed to the public and renovations commenced.
 Refurbishment work included the restoration of 150 sash windows, glazing upgrades to 52 windows and the installation of two large roof lights.
 The "New RA" was opened to the public on 19 May 2018.
 The £56 million development includes new galleries, a lecture theatre, a public project space for students and a bridge linking the Burlington House and Burlington Gardens sites.
-As part of the process 10,000 works from the RA's collection were digitised and made available online.
+As part of the process, 10,000 works from the RA's collection were digitised and made available online.

 Activities

 Charitable status

-The Royal Academy receives funding from neither the State nor the Crown, and operates as a charity.
+The Royal Academy receives funding from neither the State nor the Crown and operates as a charity.
 The RA's home in Burlington House is owned by the UK government and provided to the Academy on a peppercorn rent leasehold of 999 years.